 When Should You Visit an ENT Specialist?

-While annual checkups are recommended, an appointment with the ENT specialist may be due if you have an ear infection or recurring throat infection, facial defects, breathing problems, regular nose bleeds, nasal congestion, loud-snoring issues, swallowing problems or balance issues.
+While annual checkups are recommended, an appointment with the ENT specialist may be due if you have an ear infection or recurring throat infection, facial defects, breathing problems, regular nose bleeds, nasal congestion, loud-snoring issues, swallowing problems or issues with balance.

-People who are suffering from Asthma, Down’s Syndrome, Tinnitus and /or hearing impairment or have suspicious lumps in the ENT or head and neck region should immediately consult an ENT Specialist.
+People who are suffering from Asthma, Down’s Syndrome, Tinnitus and /or hearing impairments, or have suspicious lumps in the ENT or head and neck region should immediately consult an ENT Specialist.

-If you or your loved one would benefit from consulting with an ENT Specialist, , do not hesitate to Book an Appointment with a top ENT Specialist in Lahore, Karachi and Islamabad through oladoc.com.
-Or call our helpline at 042-3890-0939 for assistance to find the RIGHT Doctor for your ENT-related issues.
+If you or your loved one would benefit from consulting with an ENT Specialist, do not hesitate to book an appointment with a top ENT Specialist in Karachi, Multan and Islamabad through oladoc.com.
+Or call our helpline at 042 3890 0939 for assistance to find the RIGHT Doctor for your ENT-related issues.